romanovsky-vassar/target-ci/docs/index.md

 Vassar project/files

 Project #1
-  - project 1 used template A and source E
+  - project 1 used template A and source FFFF